 Cicely Tyson: A Legacy Of Learning

 At that’s not all!
 The three-time Emmy winner Tyson could won critical acclaim again for her guest role as Ophelia Harkness, the mother of Viola Davis‘ Annalise Keating, on “How to Get Away with Murder.”
 She was previously nominated for the ABC legal thriller’s debut season in 2015.
-Tyson won two Emmys for “The Autobiography of Miss Jane Pittman” (1974) and another for “Oldest Living Confederate Widow Tells All” (1994), and won a Kennedy Center honors in 2016.
+Tyson won two Emmys for “The Autobiography of Miss Jane Pittman” (1974) and another for “Oldest Living Confederate Widow Tells All” (1994), received a Kennedy Center honor, and an honorary Oscar Award in 2018.

 The model and actress also received the Presidential Medal of Freedom in 2016.
 It is the highest honor any American civilian can receive.